Ross-Byrne/CountdownRacket/README.md

 ### Step Nine
 One at a time, we evaluate each of the 5 lists, the first being for 6 numbers. once the first list is evaluated, all of the equations are passed to a function that only returns the list of RPN patterns, operators and numbers of equations that evaluate to the target number.
 This list is then appended to a list that will hold all of the solutions.
 Then the rest of the lists are evaluated the same, one at a time and appended to the list of solutions.

+To evaluate the RPN, the valid RPN pattern is passed into the function along with the list of operators and numbers.
+A stack is also used, which starts off empty.
+The pattern is checked, if there is a 1, it represents a number and a number is added to the top of the stack.

 ### Step Ten
 The list of all the RPN patterns, operators and numbers that evaluate to the target number are saved to a variable so they do not have to be calculated again.